agentmorris/MegaDetector/megadetector/taxonomy_mapping/README.md

 * Edit the [LILA camera trap datasets index file](http://lila.science/wp-content/uploads/2023/06/lila_camera_trap_datasets.csv) to include the new dataset name, metadata URLs, and MD results URLs.
 The copy on LILA is the source of truth.

+### Validate the new index file

+* Use 'test_lila_metadata_urls.py' to verify that the metadata .csv files and MegaDetector results files exist, and that their contents point to base URLs that actually exist.
+I.e., make sure that all the metadata URLs and MD results files are programmatically usable.

 ### Update the taxonomy mapping